SystemsApproach/5G/primer.rst

 the size and number of Resource Blocks allocated during each time interval.

-:ref:`Figure 2.5 <fig-scheduler>` depicts the role of the scheduler from this more abstract perspective, where just as with 4G, CQI feedback from the receivers and the QCI quality-of-service class selected by the subscriber are the two key pieces of input to the
+:numref:`Figure %s <fig-scheduler>` depicts the role of the scheduler from this more abstract perspective, where just as with 4G, CQI feedback from the receivers and the QCI quality-of-service class selected by the subscriber are the two key pieces of input to the